Home Resources Guides Pay-per-applicant Guide: Leverage Application-on-demand to Save Hiring Cost

 The cost of using the pay per applicant pricing system is likely to be dependent on certain parameters.
 Let’s understand each of these parameters briefly.

-Recruiters can also opt for a more flexible system where they can pause the campaign and only pay for those many numbers of qualified applicants.
+Recruiters can opt for a more flexible system where they can decide the number of qualified applicants they want as the campaign runs.
 They can then move to the next round of qualifiers.
 This allows recruiters to stop the campaign or pause the campaign at will.
 They will be billed at the stage where they paused the campaign and the number of leads generated in that time frame.

 While campaign pricing will be affected by the number of leads generated, the rate per applicant is usually decided on the basis of other factors.

-If a job is in high demand and is seeing a large response rate, the number of qualified applicants will be higher and as such a recruiter will not have to pay a lot of money for acquiring such candidates.
+If a job is in high demand and receives a high response rate, the number of qualified applicants will be higher and as such, a recruiter will not have to pay a lot of money for acquiring such candidates.
 In a nutshell, a larger talent pool will be available at a lower cost.
-Similarly, a job that is not much in demand or requires a specific skill set might attract fewer responses and even fewer qualified candidates.
-Because the effort to find a suitable talent pool is higher, the price per applicant is also likely to be higher.
+Similarly, a job that is in low demand or requires a specific skill set might attract fewer responses and even fewer qualified candidates.
+Because the effort to find a suitable talent pool is higher, the price per applicant is also likely higher.

 Location forms an important parameter factoring the cost of using a pay per applicant pricing model.
-The response to work in popular locations, for instance, the headquarters of an organization is much higher, than say the response to work for a field office in a remote location.
-Depending upon the location, the demand needs for a job are also likely to fluctuate and thereby affect the cost of the pay per applicant campaign.
+The response to work in popular locations, for instance, the headquarters of an organization, is much higher, than say the response to work for a field office in a remote location.
+Depending on the location, the demand for a job is also likely to fluctuate and thereby affect the cost of the campaign.

 Other pricing models to remember